-- Receiving a major service award from the university, professional society, or civic body. - Other comparable achievements that demonstrate service to the institution and/or profession. - Support for any activity in the form of a course release, a university or school stipend, or other university funding for the work should be disclosed in the essays.
+- Holding and fulfilling the responsibilities of a formal office in a professional association. - Contributing substantially to the non-academic elements of an accreditation activity. - Significant participation in the admissions process (e.g., reviewing applications, interviewing applicants, and contributing to the admission decision). - Participating on a major university or school task force or equivalent. - Other comparable achievements that demonstrate service to the institution and/or profession. - Support for any activity in the form of a course release, a university or school stipend, or other university funding for the work should be disclosed in the essays.
 Significant remuneration for an activity may be considered by the curriculum area head or merit committee to reduce the impact of the activity in the merit review.